BaileyRobison/machine-learning-CNN/README.md

 A convolutional neural network in pytorch that distinguishes even digits (0, 2, 4, 6, or 8) from the MNIST data set.

 The main part of this project is 'main.py' .
 This script will read data from even_mnist.csv .
 This dataset is created from the MNIST dataset by fitlering out odd number.
 This leaves only 0, 2, 4, 6, and 8 to classify.
 The images are reduced from 28x28 to 14x14.
 Each row in the data file is a flattened 14x14 image and the correct label.
 The script also reads relevant parameters (e.g. learning rate, number of training epochs).
-The use needs to specify the path to the parameter file as a command line argument.
+The user needs to specify the path to the parameter file as a command line argument.
 To run this script use

 ```
 python main.py param/param_file.json